Fighting for you

 - If an employer believes that you have such a disability, even if this is not the case.

 Additionally, an employer is required to make a reasonable accommodation to a qualified individual with a disability unless doing so would impose an undue hardship (significant difficulty or expense).
+This is the heart of the meaning of the ADA.

-Disability discrimination in any of the following employment situations is illegal:
+ADA discrimination in any of the following employment situations is illegal:

 - Hiring and firing employees